IAMCOACH.ai

 Loading Is Medicine

 The reason "relative rest" beats complete rest is a process called mechanotransduction: cells convert mechanical strain into the biochemical signals that build tissue.
-This is the basis of what Khan and Scott named "mechanotherapy."5 In tendon, strain drives tenocytes to ramp up collagen synthesis.
+This is the basis of what Khan and Scott revived, under a term coined back in 1890, as "mechanotherapy."6 In tendon, strain drives tenocytes to ramp up collagen synthesis.
 In bone, the same principle is Wolff's law: bone adapts its architecture to the loads placed on it, so graded loading is required to rebuild bone capacity.

-One detail shapes every good protocol: tendon collagen synthesis stays elevated for roughly 24 to 72 hours after a loading bout, which is why heavy sessions are spaced with rest days rather than done daily.
+One detail shapes every good protocol: after a loading bout, tendon collagen synthesis climbs within about six hours, peaks around 24, and has still not fully returned to baseline at 72.7 That is why heavy sessions are spaced with rest days rather than done daily.
 Remove the load entirely and the signals reverse, degrading the very tissue you are trying to protect.

 The Return-to-Training Rules That Hold Up